Basilica of Saint-Denis: Suger and the Early Gothic Church (12th century)

 Abbot Suger (c.
 1081 – 1151), the patron of the rebuilding of the abbey church, had begun his career in the church at the age of ten, and rose to become the abbot in 1122.
 He was a school companion and then confidant and minister of Louis VI and then of his son Louis VII, and was a regent of Louis VII when the king was absent on the Crusades.
-He was an accomplished fund-raiser, acquiring treasures for the cathedral and collecting an enormous sum for its rebuilding.
+He was an accomplished fundraiser, acquiring treasures for the cathedral and collecting an enormous sum for its rebuilding.
 In about 1135 he began reconstructing and enlarging the abbey.
-In his famous account of the work undertaken during his administration, Suger explained his decision to rebuild the church, due to the decrepit state of the old structure and its inability to cope with the crowds of pilgrims visiting the shrine of St. Denis.
+In his account of the work undertaken, Suger explained his decision to rebuild the church was due to the decrepit state of the old structure and its inability to cope with the crowds of pilgrims visiting the shrine of St. Denis.

-In the 12th century, thanks largely to Suger, the Basilica became a principal sanctuary of French Royalty, rivalling Reims Cathedral, where the kings were crowned.
-The abbey also kept the regalia of the coronation, including the robes, crowns and sceptre.
+In the 12th century, thanks largely to Suger, the Basilica became a principal sanctuary of French Royalty, rivalling Reims Cathedral where other French kings were crowned.
+The abbey also kept the coronation regalia, including the robes, crowns and sceptre.
 Beginning in 1124, and until the mid-15th century, the kings departed for war carrying the oriflamme, or battle flag, of St. Denis, to give the king the protection of the Saint.
 It was taken to the abbey only when France was in danger.
 The flag was retired in 1488, when the Parisians opened the gates of Paris to invading English and Burgundian armies.

 First Phase: the west front (1135–1140)

-Suger began his rebuilding project at the western end of St Denis, demolishing the old Carolingian façade with its single, centrally located door.
+Suger began his rebuilding project at the western end of St. Denis, demolishing the old Carolingian façade with its single, centrally located door.
 He extended the old nave westwards by an additional four bays and added a massive western narthex, incorporating a new façade and three chapels on the first floor level.
 In the new design, massive vertical buttresses separated the three doorways and horizontal string-courses and window arcades clearly marked out the divisions.
 This clear delineation of parts was to influence subsequent west façade designs as a common theme in the development of Gothic architecture and a marked departure from the Romanesque.
 The portals themselves were sealed by gilded bronze doors, ornamented with scenes from Christ's Passion.
 They clearly recorded Suger's patronage with the following inscription:

 On the lintel below the great tympanum showing the Last Judgement, beneath a carved figure of the kneeling Abbot, was inscribed the more modest plea;

 Receive, stern Judge, the prayers of your Suger, Let me be mercifully numbered among your sheep.